 10 Lessons I have learnt from living away from family in the past 10 years.

-- Life is what happens between time zones, jet lags and trips planned: Well, in between planning, executing, reliving and rewinding, something called life happens.
-My life for the past 13 years has been somewhat bi-continental, stuck between time zones and jet lags.
-I live in one continent, am from another continent, but have pieces of me scattered all over the world.
-This means long distance phone calls, schedules, sleepless nights and then somewhere in between these and the next big trip, i find myself living.
-And while i do let life happen to me, equally, i make life happen, to carve it as my personal journey, stamped with global experiences and memories.
+9. Life is what happens between time zones, jet lags, and trips planned: Well, in between planning, executing, reliving, and rewinding, something called life happens.
+For the past 13 years, my life has been somewhat bi-continental, stuck between time zones and jet lags.
+I live in one continent and am from another continent, but I have pieces scattered worldwide.
+This means long-distance phone calls, schedules, sleepless nights, and then I find myself living somewhere between these and the next big trip.
+And while I do let life happen to me, I make life happen, carve it as my personal journey, stamped with global experiences and memories.